muirsam/Dithering-Group-Poster/README.md

 # Dithering-Group-Poster

 This is the repository for the Facets of Mathematics Group Poster.
-It will contain all of the code we have used in our poster as well as a LaTex and pdf file with the finished poster.
+It will contain all of the code we have used in our poster as well the LaTeX and pdf files for the finished poster.

 The members of our group are:
  - Niall Baxter